iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.55.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 1 reviews"/>
 </p>

+> Not useful.
+No therapists and doesnt accept blue cross?
+Um.
+Ok.<br> :date: __2021-04-17 03:47:35__

+> I am a technically challenged senior and want to learn how to communicate in solitary confinement amongst a community of fearful russians and Hispanics who are involved in drug deals living nearby.
+I am in need of medical services and everybody has been using my personal information to steal from me and my family members because there are cyborthieves that got into my account from the dark web.
+I am in pain and severely technologically hindered by my perfect semi- awareness during this time<br> :date: __2021-04-16 01:16:32__

+> Waste of money.
+Dr will tell you to do a follow up and not percribe any antibiotics.
+Its all about money.<br> :date: __2021-04-15 20:38:12__

 > What a rip off and scam.
 Just another Mr McGraw ( noticed I didn't say Dr Phil, because he's not really a Doctor) Scam!
 Stay clear there are some other apps that work well with legitimate Doctors.<br> :date: __2021-04-08 23:03:53__